pavel-collab/KeyWordSPotter/README.md

 ```

 ## Convert pretrained model to onnx
-ATTENTION: notice, that runa = is a special runa for this command.
+ATTENTION 1: notice, that runa = is a special runa for this command.
 So, we have to masking it by charackter \ in the line.
 It can be a little bit uncomfortable.
 Maybe, we can save checkpoint in a different format.
+ATTENTION 2: please, don't forget to set a correct backbone model name.
 ```
-python3 to_onnx.py onnx.checkpoint_path=./logs/keyword_spotter/version_0/checkpoints/best_epoch\=08_val_acc\=0.90.ckpt
+python3 to_onnx.py 'onnx.checkpoint_path=./logs/keyword_spotter/version_0/checkpoints/best_epoch\=08_val_acc\=0.90.ckpt' model.backbone=baseline
 ```

 ## Visualise a model graph via netron